tatiskreba/api_stand_tests/README.md

-﻿# Тесты на проверку параметра firstName при создании пользователя в Яндекс.Прилавок с помощью API Яндекс.Прилавок.
+﻿#Tests for validating the firstName parameter when creating a user via the API
-- Для запуска тестов должны быть установлены пакеты pytest и requests
+- The pytest and requests packages must be installed to run the tests.
-- Запуск всех тестов выполняется командой pytest
+- All tests can be run using the command pytest.